|

 Teaching

-Apart from my academic research, I greatly enjoy teaching and mentoring because it's a combination of some of my favorite things: talking about robotics and aerospace, introducing people to engineering, and constantly unlearning-learning myself.
+Apart from my academic research, I greatly enjoy teaching and mentoring because it's a combination of some of my favorite things: introducing people to engineering, engaging in technical discussions, and constantly unlearning-learning myself.
 I learned a lot about teaching while at IIT Madras, especially from my amazing professor-mentors.

 Experience